CThion/M2_EFT_projet_pedologie/pedoP16-introThinking.excalidraw.md

 retrouver la ref qui dit que c'est ne bas de pente que les arbres sont le mieux (cours de stephan) ^IQfzNk6D

+RESULTS:
+- depth effect & most root on top
+- HSD effect ^P4RWipRH

+- Results in contradiction with Humbel (1978)
+- We didn't have enough data to statistically test the effect ^sgSjs05p

+- correlation TOPO~HSD :rho = - 0,634 ^05Va4XBp

+- negative effect of HSD on species richness ^cJWCqmDI

+- no effect of HSD on DBH ^KbiXTodb

+coherent with Epron (2006) ^5F37cyjv

+Allié et al. (2015): species richness is higher in mid-slope positions and decreases towards the hilltop ^jdyUZEwn

+- negative effect of HSD on density
+- Maximum tree count for HSD between 60 and 80 cm ^FVczW7IE

+allows ^stVuT2Zc

+/!\ only seven classes ^m1lW1R8E

+/!\ soil texture variation speed unknow ^5AFvtpkI

+maximum DBH value increases with HSD class ^jhiQOq5L

+(???urg): DBH increase with elevation ^IrsOusUa

+Castillo:  low tree density at higher elevations on the slope?

+In a study conducted by de Castilho et al. in 2006, a positive correlation was observed between above-ground living (AGLB) biomass and either altitude or soil texture gradient (% of clay).
+Notably, 14% of the AGLB in understory and emergent trees were also explained by slope.
+The analysis revealed that a significant portion of AGLB was accounted for by tree classes characterized by small size, specifically those with a diameter at breast height (dbh) between 1 ≤ dbh < 10 cm.  ^OpRUvKuz

+(Allié et al., 2015): topography and drainage type are strongly linked ^keqbkVyk

+Sabatier (1997): Forest rerewal might be faster on LSD ^8KYG13va

+Sabatier (1997): there is a tendency for LSD soil to tend toward hilltop or downhill hydromophic transformation system  ^m6lNLPG4

+enhance HSD proxy by taking into account the water capacity of the above HSD soil texture. ^JmmYQ8if

+Coherent with Sabatier (1997) ^hqVkmbcX

+In the literature, the relation between forest structuration and topography is well studied.

+In our study, we found a strong negative correlation between topography and HSD, as Ferry (2003) also on the Paracou station.

+Then it is interesting to think that the results we have on the effect of HSD on forest community structure indicators might participate into the explanation of the topography effect.

+Our results might help in the understanding of forest community structuration over topography variations.

+Our study take place into the whole cortage of community structure study over topography gradient. ^caM0Mdw3

+Our results indicate that species richness and tree density show a significant but small decrease with HSD (Figure 1a, 1b).
+Maximum tree count could be observed at a medium HSD between 60 and 80 cm.
+No linear dependency was found between HSD and DBH measurements.
+The mean DBH values appear consistent over all HSD classes (Fig. 1c, 1d).
+A trend can be observed in the outliers per class, where the maximum DBH value increases with HSD class. ^ulAHiGQb

+TOPO ^2cJEJDwb

+TOPO ^xtdSCVkf

+TOPO ^05hd6byE

 %%
 # Drawing
 ```json